MrObergeil/PMF_FINAL_old/README.md

 Setting up the virtual environment:

 1) install python virtual environment
 $ sudo apt install python3-venv

 2) create a python virtual environment in the main directory of the repository (../PMF_FINAL-main)

 $ python3 -m venv PMF-venv

 3) activate the environment

 $ source PMF-venv/bin/activate

-4) Within the active environment we can innstall the required pip3 packages
+4) Within the active environment we can install the required pip3 packages.
+You can check the versions of the packages with
+ $ pip show "seaborn/tensorflow-cpu....".

+ This also shows you any required other pip3 packages for each individual package (should be installed by pip automatically, if not manually add them using the pip3 install command.)

+ Install Seaborn (version 0.11.1):
 $ pip3 install seaborn

+Install Tensorflow (version 2.4.1):
 $ pip3 install tensorflow-cpu

+Install Kafka-Python (version 2.0.2):
 $ pip3 install kafka-python

+Install Xlrd (version 2.0.1):
 $ pip3 install xlrd

+Install Xlutils (version 2.0.0):
 $ pip3 install xlutils

 ___

-Launch Kafka Producer and Kafka Consumer to start making predictions:
+Launch the Kafka Producer and the Kafka Consumer to start making predictions:

 ___